epolisensky/VLITE/vdp/docs/source/database.rst

 used for comparison must be stored in the same database as the VLITE sources.
-Since these catalogs are not part of the same organizational structure as the main VLITE database, they are stored in a separate schema with the name "skycat".
+Since these catalogs are not part of the same organizational structure as the main VLITE database, they are stored in a separate schema with the name "radcat".
 Every survey/catalog is a separate table with the same format in this schema.
-There is also a table **skycat.catalogs** which provides a list of every table contained in the schema along with information about that catalog (telescope, frequency, spatial resolution, publication reference).
+There is also a table **radcat.catalogs** which provides a list of every table contained in the schema along with information about that catalog (telescope, frequency, spatial resolution, publication reference).